lucapette/lucapette.github.com/_posts/2014-04-19-a-couple-of-useful-aliases-for-docker.markdown

 means you don't want to re-invent the wheel).
 I think I found something that really fits my needs and it is done the way I would do it.
-However,  I couldn't find the reference anymore so I finished re-implementing the aliases on my own (that felt like re-inventing the wheel someone) and I can't give credit to the person that originated this idea.
+However,  I couldn't find the reference anymore so I finished re-implementing the aliases on my own (that felt like re-inventing the wheel somehow) and I can't give credit to the person that originated this idea.

 The basic idea is adding aliases to docker in a way they feel like *native*